 KOOP Adventure Play, originally KOOP- Kid Owned & Operated Play, began in 2015 offering free community pop-ups.
 These initial events were well- received by the community and soon day camps, community conversations and an official non-profit status followed.

-In 2016, KOOP partnered with University Primary School and began offering a daily adventure play after school program, multiple weeks of summer camp and the team of playworkers continued to grow, as did their understanding and execution of playwork has grown an deepend over years of daily practice.
+In 2016, KOOP's director partnered with University Primary School and formed a daily adventure play after school program at University Primary School, multiple weeks of adventure play summer camp and the team of playworkers at University Primary School continued to grow, as did their understanding and execution of playwork has grown an deepend over years of daily practice.
 We're so proud that University Primary School has adopted our philosophy and allowed a space for Kelsey to stay in touch with daily playwork practice while also growing KOOP Adventure Play in the local, regional, and global community.

 KOOP hosted the first Prioritizing Play Conference in 2018 alongside mentors and trainers Morgan and Suzanna at Pop-Up Adventure Play.
 This established KOOP as a regional and national resource for this work of play provision, advocacy for children's rights and ultimately a well- respected resource for meaningful play experiences for children and support for parents.
 Our second Prioritizing Play Conference in 2020 was a virtual 7-week experience, bringing together a global community of playwork-curious folks and holding space for reviewing the various ways we must Relate To Play- the theme of the conference experience.

-KOOP still works with children in all settings through a variety of programming options like recess, after school, community gatherings or camps.
+KOOP works with children in various settings through a variety of programming options like recess, after school, community gatherings or camps.
 KOOP also works with and supports adults as they seek to rediscover play and offer better play opportunities to the children in their care, now training playworkers and speaking to folks who work with children.
 You'll find KOOP everywhere from your public library to your local schools; from our own camps to PTA and professional development talks, and you can still follow us all around the area for free pop- up adventure play events-- still a local favorite!
-KOOP is working to train upcoming playworkers through on-site experience and training sessions and creating local groups for playful professionals to keep serving children to the best of our ability.
+And you can watch University Primary School if you'd like to experience our programs firsthand.

 Benefits of Child-Directed Play